-As a result of the Anti-Tax Avoidance Directive (ATAD)

-Cyprus introduced CFC rules as from 01 January 2019, applying retrospectively.
+As a result of the Anti-Tax Avoidance Directive (ATAD) Cyprus introduced CFC rules as from 01 January 2019, applying retrospectively.

-A CFC is defined as an entity or a PE whose income is not taxable or exempt in Cyprus if the following two conditions are met:

-- a) In the case of a non-Cypriot tax resident entity, a Cypriot tax resident company alone, or together with its associated enterprises, holds a direct or indirect participation of more than 50% in such an entity; and - b) The company or PE is low-taxed (i.e. the income tax it pays is lower than 50% of the Cypriot corporate income tax that it would have paid by applying the provisions of the Cypriot income tax law).
+- a.
+A CFC is defined as an entity or a PE whose income is not taxable or exempt in Cyprus if the following two conditions are met: - in the case of a non-Cypriot tax resident entity, a Cypriot tax resident company alone, or together with its associated enterprises, holds a direct or indirect participation of more than 50% in such an entity; and the company or PE is low-taxed (i.e. the income tax it pays is lower than 50% of the Cypriot corporate income tax that it would have paid by applying the provisions of the Cyprus Income Tax Law ("ITL").